Defending your business against a false accusations

 Any kind of personal trainer, fitness instructor or sports coach can face this scenario and there is usually no warning.
 Mr Andrews, a karate instructor, demonstrated a leg sweep on his student which unfortunately ended up in a serious injury to student.
 Source: Basingstoke Gazette

 No instructor wants to hurt his clients, that’s just bad for business, but it does happen and naturally clients will look to the instructor for remedy.
 A six figure injury payout is generally beyond the means of this profession and solid liability insurance is the only answer to protect your livelihood.

 Facing a breach of contract claim

 Businesses that provide advice and services within non manual industries tend to face the challenge of blurred contract boundaries.
 In other words the client expectations don’t always equal the project brief deliverables.

-Enjoy Media was sued by one of its clients for over £600,000 for not delivering the commissioned work.
+Enjoy Media, a marketing agency, was sued by one of its clients for over £600,000 for not delivering the commissioned work.
 The client commissioned Enjoy Media to advertise the client’s brand across London’s transport network.
 Enjoy Media subcontracted the work to another company.